STAUCHS/ICD2O1_Lesson_3_3_User_Input/Lesson.md

 ## Success Criteria
 - [x] I can use the input() function to get user input
+- [x] I can change different data types into an int, float, and str

 ## Terminology
 >`Programmer`: The person writing the code<br>